marcioaffonso/adserverkit/README.md

    then more than one customer can also be serviced at a single time.

 6. Once either of the users chooses to "End" or if the customer leaves the page, the call will complete.
-The representative needs to once again click on the "Next Customer" button to indicate that he or she is ready to speak to another customer.
+The representative needs to once again click on the "Get Customer" button to indicate that he or she is ready to speak to another customer.